core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    If the Multicast-Timeout Option is not present, the proxy MUST stop processing the request and MUST reply to the client with a 4.00 (Bad Request) response.
 The proxy protects the response according to the security association that it has with the client.

    The response MUST include a Multicast-Timeout Option, whose value MUST be set to 0.
 As per {{Section 3.2 of RFC7252}}, this is represented with an empty option value (a zero-length sequence of bytes).
 By doing so, the proxy indicates that the Multicast-Timeout Option was missing and has to be included in the request.
-As per {{Section 5.9.2 of RFC7252}} The response SHOULD include a diagnostic payload.
+As per {{Section 5.9.2 of RFC7252}}, the response SHOULD include a diagnostic payload.

 4. The proxy retrieves the value T' from the Multicast-Timeout Option, and then removes the option from the client's request.